jakeland/chatApplicationLaravel/README.md

 - General Changes:
+- checks for whether or not user who is being sent a message exists
 - routes that included response bodies do not include response codes, so I would be adding these.
 - Theory: wanted to look into setting up routes to include an index page style set up.
 (Similar to how ruby on rails sets up there index pages.
 - for example, when a user visits messages/ they would recieve a response of all the current chats that user is having.
 They would then be able to use that information to send a request for a specific chat.